 In a mixing bowl add ground beef. ground pork, panko, milk (pour over the crumbs), onion, salt, pepper, allspice, nutmeg, garlic powder, beaten egg, and 2 Tbsp of the parsley.
 Mix together well to combine the ingredients.

 Form 30 meatballs and set them on parchment paper.

 Turn on the pot's Sauté setting, and when it is hot, add the olive oil and 2 Tbsp of the butter.

 Add 15 of the meatballs and brown lightly on outside.
 Do not cook completely.
-Remove to a plate and repeat with the second batch.
+Remove to a plate and repeat with the remaining meatballs.

-Add the beef consommé and stir, scraping the bottom of the pot to get up any of the browned bits (deglaze).
+Add the beef consommé (or broth) and stir, scraping the bottom of the pot to get up any of the browned bits (deglaze).

 Add the remaining 4 Tbsp of butter, dijon, Worcestershire, and 1 cup of the heavy cream (reserve the remaining 1 cup).
 Stir well.

 Add the meatballs back into the pot (or add the frozen meatballs, if using).
 Close the lid and set the steam release knob to the Sealing position.